bobrocke/My-Blog-Hugo/content/post/2025-03-14-moving-from-wordpress.md

 And that's the problem.
 The Markdown alternatives don't all agree on syntax and features.
 Floating an image to the right with a caption requires everything from shortcodes, to plug-ins, to clever syntax.
 None of that is very portable.

 The good news for flexibility in image display is that all the Markdown alternatives respect plain HTML.
-That let's me copy and paste a block of code and just edit the image path to float left or right and to add a caption.
+That let's me copy and paste a block of code (or, better, create a snippet) and just edit the image path to float left or right and to add a caption.

 ```HTML
 <figure style="float: right; width: 50%; margin: 1em 0em 1em 1em">